work-rjkashyap/react-native-animated-toast-alerts/README.md

 - React >= 16.8.0
 - TypeScript >= 4.0.0 (for TypeScript users)

+---

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit issues and pull requests.
+For major changes, kindly open a discussion first.

+---

 ## 📄 License